pawanjoshi/MEAN-Stack-Interview-Questions/README.md

 **Diff promiss vs callback** : A key difference between the two is that when using the callbacks approach we would normally just pass a callback into a function which will get called upon completion to get the result of something, whereas in promises you attach callbacks on the returned promise object

+**Async** functions use an implicit Promise to return results.
+Even if you don't return a promise explicitly, the async function makes sure that your code is passed through a promise. **await** blocks the code execution within the async function, of which it ( await statement ) is a part. ... await is always for a single promise.

 **Call stack** : The call stack is used by JavaScript to keep track of multiple function calls.
 It is like a real stack in data structures where data can be pushed and popped and follows the Last In First Out (LIFO) principle.
 We use call stack for memorizing which function is running right now.